Goal setting is generally accepted as good practice in sport.

-Have you set a high enough new prospect goal?
+Have you set a high enough lead generation (new prospect) goal?
 Is it 1 prospect meeting a month per partner or is it 2?
-Or is it as high as the top performing firm in our recent Marketing Audit For Accountants – 5 new prospect leads a month per partner.
+Or is it as high as the top performing firm in our Marketing Audit for Accountants survey – 5 new prospect leads a month per partner.
 Perhaps it’s higher?

 There is a difference between ‘ambitious’ and ‘ridiculous’.
-Goals set ‘out of the park’ can result in a goal being given lip service because there’s no belief the goal can be achieved.
+Goals set ‘out of the park’ can result in a goal being given lip service to because there’s no belief the goal can ever be achieved.

 Only you can decide on what’s ‘ridiculous’, what’s ‘ambitious’ and what’s ‘modest’.
 ‘Ridiculous’ and ‘modest’ result in little progress – ‘modest’ goals lack energy and ‘ridiculous’ goals lack belief.
 Both result in failure.

 Ambition, on the other hand, provides you a healthy middle ground in which you tap into the energy of goal setting with a sense of belief it’s possible.

 So!
 What is your ambitious lead generation (new prospect) goal for the remainder of 2017 (11 months)?
 5 leads a month per partner like the leading firm in our survey of 109 accounting firms (If you’d like a copy let us know)?

 Our Marketing Audit for Accountants survey shows it’s possible to convert 5 new clients a month per partner (worth £200,000 in new revenue).
 What’s your ambitious new client goal?